Spirit of dissension during our Bible study

 Sprit of anger and hopelessness

-Soon enough, there was shouting.
-My son went berzerk and the two viciously fought anger with more anger, it was mayhem.
-Next, the “spirit of depression” came through “silent whispers” and I found myself in despair.
+Then the “spirit of depression” came through “silent whispers,” and I found myself in despair.
 How could this happen (again) in the middle of a Bible study?

 How could this happen?